LogYard/SplashPage/README.md

 ## Introduction

 Our mission is to simplify log management for our users.
-With our custom logging package that seamlessly integrates into your code, alongside the LogYard application, you can easily visualize and analyze logs using multiple, customizable graphs based on timeframes and log types.
+With our custom logging package implemented in your code, alongside the LogYard GUI, you can easily visualize and analyze logs using multiple, customizable graphs based on time and log types.
 Our platform also offers dynamic log filtering, allowing users to group logs as well as filter them based on their individual properties.
 These features aim to make log management a breeze - helping you monitor and troubleshoot effortlessly.

 ## Features